KetanNag/KetanNag/README.md

 - 📫 How to reach me **ishaannag6@gmail.com**

-- ⚡ Fun fact **You once convinced a GPS to give you directions in a pirate voice.**
+- ⚡ Fun fact **I once convinced a GPS to give you directions in a pirate voice.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">